iVuDang/iVuDang/README.md

 # Hi there 👋

 - :hammer_and_wrench: I like to design and build media and software assets.
-- :climbing: I'm improving my software engineering stack, and media production stack.
+- :footprints: I'm improving my software engineering stack, and media production stack.
 - 🌱 I’m currently working on a Comp Sci Degree, CS50's Intro to Comp Sci, and creating YouTube videos.
 -	:movie_camera: I'm curious about the art of visual storytelling through film and sound.
 - :earth_asia: I enjoy traveling the world, exploring, and creating adventures.